libssh2/libssh2/docs/libssh2_sftp_readdir_ex.md

 # RETURN VALUE

-Number of bytes actually populated into buffer (not counting the terminating zero), or negative on failure.
+Number of bytes actually populated into buffer (not counting the null-terminator), or negative on failure.
 It returns LIBSSH2_ERROR_EAGAIN when it would otherwise block.
 While LIBSSH2_ERROR_EAGAIN is a negative number, it is not really a failure per se.

 # BUG